workos-inc/laravel-example-applications/laravel-audit-logs/README.md

     ```bash
     $ composer i
     ```
 ## Configure your environment

 4. Grab your API Key and Client ID from the WorkOS Dashboard.
-Create a `.env` file at the root of the project, and store these like so:
+Rename .env.example to `.env`, run `artisan key:generate` and then fill out the following information below:
     ```
     WORKOS_API_KEY=sk_xxxxxxxxxxxxx
     WORKOS_CLIENT_ID=project_xxxxxxxxxxxx